Skip to content

 still from six feet underHBO

 Of all the great TV series finales, Six Feet Under is surely the one most likely to leave you a snotty mess.
-In showing when and how each character dies—scored to Sia's "Breathe Me"—the final montage gorgeously underscores the theme of the series while delivering one gut-punch after the next.
+In showing when and how each character dies—scored to Sia's "Breathe Me"—the final montage gorgeously underscores the series' theme while delivering one gut-punch after the next.

 still from buffy the vampire slayer20th Television